Never Confuse Vanity Publishing With Self-Publishing

 It is worth remembering that self-publishing is not new at all.
 Mark Twain self-published.

-Vanity press publishing has a bad reputation
+Vanity Press publishing has a bad reputation

 Despite this fact, many authors are still lured to seemingly attractive offers made by vanity companies to do everything for them.